Tod Browning: Dracula (1931): The first talkie horror picture

 Browning's Dracula initiated the modern horror genre, and it remains his only "one true horror film."
 Today the picture stands as the first of Browning's two sound era masterpieces, rivaled only by his Freaks (1932).
 The picture set in motion Universal Studios' highly lucrative production of vampire and monster movies during the 1930s.
 Browning approached Universal's Carl Laemmle Jr. in 1930 to organize a film version of Bram Stoker's 1897 gothic horror novel Dracula, previously adapted to film by director F. W. Murnau in 1922.

 In an effort to avoid copyright infringement lawsuits, Universal opted to base the film on Hamilton Deane's and Louis Bromfield's melodramatic stage version Dracula (1924), rather than Stoker's novel.

 Actor Lon Chaney, then completing his first sound film with director Jack Conway in a remake of Browning's silent The Unholy Three (1925), was tapped for the role of Count Dracula.
-Terminally ill from lung cancer, Chaney withdrew early from the project, a significant personal and professional loss to long-time collaborator Browning.
-The actor died during the filming of Dracula.
+Terminally ill from lung cancer, Chaney entered negotiations for the project.
+The actor died a few short weeks before shooting was set to commence on Dracula — a significant personal and professional loss to long-time collaborator Browning.
 Hungarian expatriate and actor Bela Ferenc Deszo Blasco, appearing under the stage name Bela Lugosi, had successfully performed the role of Count Dracula in the American productions of the play for three years.
-According to film historian David Thomson, "when Chaney died it was taken for granted that Lugosi would have the role in the film."
+According to film historian David Thomson, "when Chaney died, it was taken for granted that Lugosi would have the role in the film."

 Lugosi's portrayal of Count Dracula is inextricably linked to the vampire genre established by Browning.
 As film critic Elizabeth Bronfen observes, "the notoriety of Browning's Dracula within film history resides above all else in the uncanny identification between Bela Lugosi and his role."
 Browning quickly establishes what would become Dracula's— and Bela Lugosi's—sine qua non: "The camera repeatedly focuses on Dracula's hypnotic gaze, which, along with his idiosyncratic articulation, was to become his cinematic trademark."
 Film historian Alec Charles observes that "The first time we see Bela Lugosi in Tod Browning's Dracula...he looks almost directly into the camera...Browning affords the audience the first of those famously intense and direct into-the-camera Lugosi looks, a style of gaze that would be duplicated time and again by the likes of Christopher Lee and Lugosi's lesser imitators..."
 Lugosi embraced his screen persona as the preeminent "aristocratic Eastern European vampire" and welcomed his typecasting, assuring his "artistic legacy".